Just Eat App

 RESULTS

-This app launched about two months after I had left Just Eat, so I was not privy to specific numbers, but all metrics pointed to the app launch ultimately being a success and having a positive impact on revenue for 2018.
+This app launched about two months after I had left Just Eat, so I was not privy to specific numbers, but all metrics pointed to the app launch ultimately being a great success and having a positive impact on revenue for the year.

 The majority of results I was privy to dealt with some of the feature experiments we were able to run live on the current apps that required light UI changes or features we could be more easily phase in before the “big release” as the journeys or UI treatments could be worked into the current structure of the apps